plopezgit/Sprint1_T5_JavaUtils/README.md

 - Exercise 5
+N
-Now the program needs to serialize a Java Object to a .ser file and then deserialize it.
+ow the program needs to serialize a Java Object to a .ser file and then deserialize it.

 	Terminal Command lines: